-Due to a quick and adequate response, Qatar has managed to remain relatively unaffected by the COVID-19 pandemic (KPMG, May 2020), with only 616 COVID-related deaths as of 28 December 2021 (Worldometer).
+Due to a swift and effective response, Qatar managed to remain relatively unaffected by the COVID-19 pandemic (KPMG, May 2020), with only 681 COVID-related deaths as of 4 August 2022 (Worldometer).

 The Christian presence in the country has been growing since the start of the development of the gas and oil industry in the 1970s with the subsequent influx of expatriate workers.
-Although expatriate Christians enjoyed a limited level of religious freedom, it took until 2008 before the first church was inaugurated in the strictly monitored religious complex just outside Doha (Al-Jazeera, 20 June 2008).
+Although expatriate Christians enjoyed a limited level of religious freedom, it took until 2008 before the first church was inaugurated in the strictly monitored Mesaimeer Religious Complex just outside Doha (DohaGuides, updated 4 January 2023).